harnesrs/STEM-Away-MLBI-Team-2/README.md

 This repository includes an unofficial inplementation of the paper entitled: "Learning the Structure of Biomedical Relationships from Unstructured Text" authored by Bethany Percha, Russ B. Altman at stanford university.

+This implementation was part of [STEM-Away](https://stemaway.com) virtual internships in summer of 2021.

 The goal of the paper is to use the novel ensemble biclustering for classification (EBC) algorithm extract drug-target relationships from biomedical literature.
 The implementation is divided into 3 sections:

 # 1- Preprocessing pipeline: